DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - Argynvost's Beacon.md

 <p>As you survey the room, you hear a faint, irregular clicking from the space beneath the floor, followed by the soft scratching of something unseen.</p>
 </div>

 The object protruding from the wall in the western room is a rusted iron hook bearing a torn leather strap.
-(The strap once belonged to the leather satchel in [[#N4c.
+(The strap once belonged to the leather satchel in [[#M4c.
 Spiders’ Ballroom]], but was torn off when a **giant spider** took the satchel and its contents as a trophy.)
 Both the hook and strap are strewn with thick webs and can’t be identified without approaching.

 A creature must succeed on a DC 11 Dexterity (Stealth) check, made with disadvantage due to the creaking floor, to walk across the floor without alerting the spiders below.
-A creature that fails this check, or which cuts, damages, or otherwise disturbs the webbing attracts a single **giant spider** from [[#N4c.
+A creature that fails this check, or which cuts, damages, or otherwise disturbs the webbing attracts a single **giant spider** from [[#M4c.
 Spiders’ Ballroom]], which crawls up into the room and attacks.
 (The other eight **giant spiders** remain in the ballroom below.)
-## N5d.
+## M5d.
 Upper Chapel
 <span class="citation"><em>This scene takes place in Chapter 7, Areas Q14 and Q24.</em></span>

 These areas are as described in <span class="citation">Q14.
 Chapel Staircases (p.
 134)</span> and <span class="citation">Q24.
 Chapel Balcony (p.
 136)</span>.
+However, the chapel below is as described in [[#M3c.
+Chapel of Morning]].
+## M5e.
+Exterior
+<span class="citation"><em>This scene takes place in Chapter 7, Areas Q5 and Q8.</em></span>

+These areas are as described in <span class="citation">Q5.
+Ruined Stable (p.
+132)</span> and <span class="citation">Q8.
+Iron Gate (p.
+133).</span>.
-# N6.
+# M6.
 Third Floor
-## N6a.
+## M6a.
 Halls of the Order
 #### Knights of the Order
 <span class="citation"><em>This scene takes place in Chapter 7, Areas Q37 and Q38 (p.
 139).</em></span>